FAQ

 Is food provided?

-Usually there will be a few snacks and drinks, but it is a good idea to eat beforehand or bring anything specific you want.
+While there may be a few snacks and drinks, it is a good idea to eat beforehand or bring anything specific that you want to consume.
 Details can vary from one event to another.

 What kind of food or drinks may I bring?